Are you a bullet journal fan who also loves reading a good book?

 Of course, this might not be your case and maybe I’m the only one that’s forgetful, but the bottom line is next.

-I wanted to have a better overview of the book I read, along with having an easy access to some stuff I found interesting enough to be worth revisiting more often – and good to keep in memory.
+I wanted to have a better overview of the book I read, along with having easy access to some stuff I found interesting enough to be worth revisiting more often – and good to keep in memory.

-Therefore, I decided to add a Book Review page on top of other book pages I kept in my bullet journal.
+Therefore, I decided to add a Book Review page on top of the other book pages I kept in my bullet journal.